ttsds/daisy/README.md

    pip install -e .
    ```

+Please note that the package requires Python 3.10 or higher.

 ## Usage

 This repository contains the code for collecting the dataset, as well as the code for creating the flower plot and other figures quantifying the dataset's diversity.